voxel-wiki/voxel-wiki.github.io/content/wiki/round-planets/index.md

 tags = ["planets", "math", "rendering"]
 +++

-Similar to the problem of map projection, creating planets shows a fundamental problem with voxels: As they are [regular grids](https://en.wikipedia.org/wiki/Regular_grid), shaping the actual grid into a planet, without distortions or discontinuities, is mathematically *impossible*.
+Just as with the problem of [map projection](https://en.wikipedia.org/wiki/Map_projection), creating planets shows a fundamental fact with voxels: As they are [regular grids](https://en.wikipedia.org/wiki/Regular_grid), shaping the actual grid into a planet, without distortions or discontinuities, is *mathematically impossible*.
 As such, we need to employ different methods depending on what we ultimately want to achieve.

 <!-- more -->

 Here are some considerations when choosing a method:

-1. **Perpendicularity.**
+1. **Perpendicularity:**
    Whether building on the surface will be perpendicular along the voxel grid.
-2. **Distortion.**
+2. **Continuity:**
+   Stitching together the planets volume from multiple sub-volumes, will create *many* edge-cases all over the code/logic, no matter how well hidden from the player.
+3. **Distortion:**
    A good approach should reduce distortion.
 How distortion is valued depends on the game.
 There are a few considerations with distortion:
     - Distortion at the centre of the planet.
     - Distortion very far away from the planet.